 Full Sun Perennials That Bloom All Summer

-What I love about this time of year is the anticipation of seeing all the glorious summer perennial plants affording us sumptuous garden displays.
+What I love about this time of year is the anticipation of seeing all the glorious, full sun perennials that bloom all summer, affording us sumptuous garden displays.
 Winter seems such a long time ago and the lovely summer months are ahead of us.

 Most of the spring flowers have gone over.
 Spring bulbs are spent and taking a well-earned rest.
 It is now the turn of the full sun perennials that bloom all summer.